 Wolfgang Plagge, “The concept of opera from the composer’s point of view”, talk, The Department of Opera

-How do you compose musical drama?
+- How do you compose musical drama?

-What role does the librettist play?
+- What role does the librettist play?

-How important is the collaboration with the soloists / performers in the earliest phase of the composition process?
+- How important is the collaboration with the soloists / performers in the earliest phase of the composition process?

+He will bring some lesser known opera scores and some of his own works as a starting point for a 90 minute session.
 The first half will be a lecture and the last half a deep dive into scores and other sheet music material.